OpenEvalProject/evals/manuscripts/elife-84138/v2/manuscript.md

 Since SCC is established during meiotic S-phase and must persist until the meiotic divisions, and given that REC-8 provides SCC during metaphase I, we hypothesised that SCC is provided by REC-8 cohesin at all stages of meiotic prophase.
 We tested whether this was the case in pachytene nuclei by monitoring SCC at the chromosomal end of the X chromosomes bound by the HIM-8 protein (Phillips et al., 2005).
 Imaging of HIM-8 foci in late pachytene nuclei demonstrated that removal of REC-8, but not of COH-3 or SCC-1, caused loss of SCC (Figure 3G).
 These observations suggest that SCC is provided by REC-8 complexes in pachytene nuclei, consistent with a model in which complexes that provide SCC are stably bound to chromosomes between DNA replication and the onset of the meiotic divisions (Burkhardt et al., 2016).
 The stable association of cohesion-providing REC-8 complexes with meiotic chromosomes is also supported by our findings that SCC-2 is not required for maintaining REC-8 on pachytene chromosomes (Figure 2B and E).
 Moreover, we found that both REC-8 and SCC remained intact in diakinesis oocytes after 14 hr of auxin-mediated SCC-2 depletion (Figure 3H).
 In contrast, maintenance of normal levels of COH-3/4 complexes, presumably associated with individual chromatids, does require SCC-2 in pachytene nuclei (see Figure 2B).
 These differences between REC-8 and COH-3/4 in terms of their participation in SCC and their dependency on SCC-2 to sustain chromosomal association are reminiscent of observations in yeast mitotic cells, where Scc2 is essential for loading cohesin and maintaining cohesin’s association with unreplicated DNA, but has no role in maintaining cohesion during G2/M phases (Ciosk et al., 2000; Srinivasan et al., 2019).

-## REC-8 cohesin plays a more prominent role in DNA repair than COH-3/4 cohesin
+### REC-8 cohesin plays a more prominent role in DNA repair than COH-3/4 cohesin

 Cohesin is thought to have diverse functions in the repair of DSBs, including an SCC-dependent role in homologous recombination (Sjögren and Nasmyth, 2001), and roles in regulating homology search of DSB ends and in the formation of repair foci, which are proposed to depend on the loop extrusion activity of cohesin (Arnould et al., 2021; Piazza et al., 2021).
 Our results so far show that stably bound REC-8 cohesin provides SCC while a larger population of dynamically associated COH-3/4 cohesin orchestrates chromosome organisation.
 We sought to clarify whether these differential activities correlate with the ability of REC-8 and COH-3/4 cohesin to promote DSB repair.
 Analysis of chromosome morphology in diakinesis oocytes after exogenous DSBs are introduced by ionising radiation (IR) provides a clear read out of DSB repair capability, as impaired DSB repair during pachytene leads to chromosome fragmentation in diakinesis oocytes.
 Then, 26 hr after irradiation, chromosome fragments were largely lacking from diakinesis oocytes of wild-type worms exposed to 100 Gy of IR, evidencing efficient DSB repair (Figure 4A).
 In contrast, extensive chromosome fragmentation was evident in diakinesis oocytes of irradiated rec-8 mutants, with around 40% of the DAPI-stained bodies displaying a surface area consistent with chromosome fragments (Figure 4A).
 Chromosome fragmentation was also detected in diakinesis oocytes of irradiated coh-3 coh-4 double mutants, although to a much lesser extent than in rec-8 mutants.
 We also evaluated IR-induced DSB repair in pachytene nuclei by visualising recombination intermediates containing RAD-51 in backgrounds lacking SPO-11 and therefore endogenous DSBs.
 Then, 24 hr after exposure to 10 Gy, which induces a large accumulation of RAD-51 foci (Lightfoot et al., 2011), low numbers of RAD-51 foci were present in late pachytene nuclei of spo-11 and spo-11 coh-3 coh-4 mutants, consistent with efficient DSB repair (Figure 4B).
 In contrast, late pachytene nuclei of irradiated rec-8 mutants contained high numbers of RAD-51 foci, evidencing impaired DSB repair (Figure 4B).
 Thus, SCC-providing REC-8 complexes appear to play a more prominent role in DSB repair than non-cohesive, dynamically bound, COH-3/4 complexes.
 Moreover, in pachytene nuclei of rec-8 mutants, most sister chromatids are paired up due to the assembly of inter-sister synaptonemal complex (Cahoon et al., 2019), a phenomenon also observed in mouse Rec8 mutants (Xu et al., 2005), which can promote inter-sister repair of SPO-11 DSBs (Cahoon et al., 2019; Almanzar et al., 2021).
 Supporting this possibility, double mutants lacking REC-8 and SC components display a striking accumulation of RAD-51 foci that persisted into diakinesis oocytes (Cahoon et al., 2019; Figure 4C).
 These late RAD-51 intermediates suggest the presence of unrepaired DSBs, which would explain the chromosome fragmentation seen in oocytes of mutants lacking the SC and REC-8 cohesin (Crawley et al., 2016; Colaiácovo et al., 2003).
 In addition to high numbers of regular size RAD-51 foci, rec-8 syp-2 double mutant germlines also display elongated RAD-51 structures (stretches) (Figure 4C), suggesting the presence of abnormal recombination intermediates.
 In contrast to rec-8 syp-2 double mutants, RAD-51 foci gradually decrease during late pachytene of coh-3 coh-4 syp-2 triple mutant germlines and are largely lacking in diplotene and diakinesis oocytes (Figure 4C), consistent with the lack of chromosome fragments in oocytes of these mutants (Crawley et al., 2016).
 Thus, removing the SC from mutants lacking COH-3/4 cohesin does not compromise DSB repair, suggesting that inter-sister DSB repair mediated by REC-8 cohesin is sufficient to repair SPO-11 DSBs that accumulate in the absence of SC.
 Therefore, although COH-3/4 complexes are much more abundant than REC-8 complexes and are essential for the integrity of axial elements (Figure 1B and C and Figure 1—figure supplement 1A), SCC-providing REC-8 complexes play a much more prominent role in the repair of endogenous (SPO-11-dependent) and exogenous (IR) DSBs during late meiotic prophase.
 Our results suggest that similar to yeast Scc1 cohesin during mitotic G2 (Sjögren and Nasmyth, 2001), the role of REC-8 in DSB repair during meiotic prophase is mechanistically coupled to its ability to provide SCC.

 ![Figure 4.](https://cdn.elifesciences.org/articles/84138/elife-84138-fig4-v2.jpg)

 **Figure 4.:** (A) Diakinesis oocytes of indicated genotypes stained with DAPI in untreated controls and 26 hr after worms were exposed to 100 Gy of IR.
 Note the extensive appearance of small chromatin bodies in rec-8 mutants, which indicate chromosome fragmentation.
 Graphs show the distribution of DAPI-stained bodies with a given area in full nucleus projections of diakinesis oocytes.
 Number of oocytes: WT n = 22 oocytes (0 Gy), n = 19 (100 Gy); rec-8 n = 20 (0 Gy), n = 16 (100 Gy); coh-3 coh-4 n = 7 (0 Gy), n = 22 (100 Gy).
 Error bars indicate median with 95% CI, p-values were calculated by two-tailed Mann–Whitney test.
 (B) Late pachytene nuclei of indicated genotypes stained with DAPI and anti-RAD-51 antibodies 24 hr after worms were exposed to 10 Gy of IR.
 Note high number of RAD-51 foci in rec-8 spo-11, but not in spo-11 coh-3 coh-4 or spo-11 mutants.
 Number of nuclei analysed = 298 (spo-11), 276 (spo-11 coh-3 coh-4), and 237 (spo-11 rec-8).
 (C) Nuclei of indicated genotypes stained with DAPI and anti-RAD-51 antibodies.
 Note much higher numbers of RAD-51 foci in rec-8 syp-2 compared to coh-3 coh-4 syp-2.
 Arrowheads point to examples of elongated RAD-51 structures (stretches).
 Graphs show the percentage of nuclei with a given number of RAD-51 foci at the indicate stages (mid pachytene [MP], late pachytene [LP], diplotene/diakinesis [Diplo/Dia]) and genotypes.
 Number of nuclei analysed: rec-8 (99 MP, 67 LP, 22 Diplo/Dia); coh-3 coh-4 (102 MP, 92 LP, 45 Diplo/Dia); rec-8 syp-2 (100 MP, 95 LP, 28 Diplo/Dia); coh-3 coh-4 syp-2 (89 MP, 79 LP, 18 Diplo/Dia).
 Nuclei from three germlines per genotype were included in the quantification, nuclei from the –1 and –2 diakinesis oocytes were not included.
-Scale bar = 5 µm in all panels.Figure 4—source data 1.Figure 4A–C.
+Scale bar = 5 µm in all panels.

-## Conclusions
+### Conclusions

 We reveal a clear distribution of functions between stably bound and low abundance REC-8 complexes, which provide SCC and DSB repair, and high-abundance COH-3/4 complexes that ensure the integrity of axial elements and associate dynamically with pachytene chromosomes in a process controlled by WAPL-1 and SCC-2.
 Our studies suggest functional conservation between worm and mouse REC8 cohesin, with these complexes providing SCC and being largely refractory to WAPL-mediated removal in both organisms (Crawley et al., 2016; Silva et al., 2020; Tachibana-Konwalski et al., 2010).
 Moreover, as we provide evidence suggesting that functional conservation may also extend to COH-3/4-RAD21L complexes, we hypothesise that, similar to C. elegans COH-3/4, mammalian RAD21L complexes may associate dynamically with meiotic chromosomes in a manner regulated by WAPL and NIPBL.
 Our studies support a model in which REC-8 complexes loaded during meiotic S-phase tether sister chromatids until the meiotic divisions, while COH-3/4 loaded post S-phase on individual chromatids act to control higher-order chromosome structure, likely by performing loop extrusion (Figure 5).
 Mitotic yeast and human cohesin complexes containing the Scc1 kleisin mediate both SCC and loop extrusion, but these processes are thought to involve different modes of DNA–cohesin interactions and are therefore proposed to be mutually exclusive (Srinivasan et al., 2019; Davidson et al., 2019).
 How different populations of Scc1 cohesin are regulated to perform either SCC or loop extrusion is not understood, but our findings suggest that during meiosis in higher eukaryotes these activities can be determined by kleisin identity.